 - Park both vehicles next to each other so they’re as close as possible

-- Attach the red/positive cable to the positive battery terminal on the vehicle with the functioning battery; repeat on the dead battery car
+- Attach the red/positive cable to the positive battery terminal on the vehicle with the dead battery; repeat on the functioning battery car

 - Attach the black/negative cable to the negative battery terminal of the functioning battery; attach the clamp on the other side of the cable to an unpainted, metal part of the car

 - Start the engine of the functioning vehicle

 - After a few minutes, start the vehicle with the dead battery

 - Let both vehicles run for a 3 - 5 minutes to ensure the dead battery is properly charged